vilda/le/README.md

 The Agent will stop communicating with the API Servers and now read from the configuration file to determine what logs to follow.

-To specify what log file to follow you must edit /etc/le/config and append the following to the end of the file.
+To specify what log file to follow you must edit your configuration file and append the following to the end of the file.

 	[YourLog_OR_AppName]
 	path = /path/to/log/file